MorrisCastro04/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 task 3: takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument and is protected

 task 4: script that lists all cities with the state

+task 5: takes in the name of a state as an argument and lists all cities of that state